rocky-linux/documentation/docs/books/admin_guide/03-commands.md

 * Sorting file by removing duplicates

-The `sort` command knows how to sort the duplicates out from the file output using `-u` as option.
+The `sort` command knows how to remove the duplicates out from the file output using `-u` as option.

 Here is an example with the file `colours.txt` :